marcinn/django-forum/README.txt

    2. Rename django-forum to djangoforum; place it in your PYTHONPATH
    3. Add djangoforum to your INSTALLED_APPS in settings.py
    4. ./manage.py syncdb
+   5. Add FORUM_BASE='/forum' to your settings.py (no trailing slash)
-   5. Update urls.py: (r'^forum/', include('djangoforum.urls')),
+   6. Update urls.py: (r'^forum/', include('djangoforum.urls')),
-   6. Go to your site admin, add a forum
+   7. Go to your site admin, add a forum
-   7. Browse to yoursite.com/forum/
+   8. Browse to yoursite.com/forum/
-   8. Enjoy :)
+   9. Enjoy :)

+Note: You can change FORUM_BASE to any URI you like, as long as it has a leading slash and no trailing slash.
+Just update urls.py to match.